Last Revised: July 17, 2017

 - Taxi or ground transportation costs to and from airport;

 - Miles traveled can be documented on Invoice for Payment of Faculty Recruiting Interview Expense form.
+The hiring department will provide this form.
 Mileage will be reimbursed according to the CSU travel procedures and regulations.
-As of January 1, 2014, the current rate is $0.56 per mile.
+Effective January 1, 2017 the rate is $0.535 per mile.

 B. Meals Paid by Candidate